Ethel Shakespear: Other work

 During the First World War, she devoted herself to helping disabled servicemen.
-She was honorary secretary of the Birmingham War Pensions Committee and from 1917 to 1926 sat on the Special Grants Committee of the Ministry of Pensions.
+Shakespear helped to found, and was honorary secretary of the Association of War Pension Committees in London.
+From 1917 to 1926 sat on the Special Grants Committee of the Ministry of Pensions.

+Shakespear's influence was during the waning years of her life during the Second World War was just as influential during her time during the First World War.
+As she dedicated her time on her farm in Worstshire with her husband (1929) to that of the home front effort.
+And despite the lack of extra farmhands at the time, she and her husband bore the burden of meeting the high demands of the Ministry of Agriculture; even with times that her husband was away on illness.
+Shakespear carried on even at the cost of her own well being.

+Shakespear served on the Birmingham and Sutton Coldfield War Pensions Committee for several years.

-She was appointed a justice of the peace for Birmingham in 1922, specialising in cases involving children and working-class girls.
+Shakespear was appointed a justice of the peace for Birmingham in 1922, specialising in cases involving children and working-class girls.
 She was a family visitor for foster parents and invited many poor women and girls to stay in her home at Caldwell Hall, Upton Warren, Worcestershire.

+Shakespear, in addition to her other services was also the head of two councils for women during her time.
+These two councils were located in Birmingham: the National Council of Women and the Federation of University Women.
+Her time on the National Council of Women lasted from 1929 to 1932.
+Her service at the head of these councils was marked by a commitment to improving the social and political status of women in the community.
+She organised events, discussions, and initiatives that aimed to mobilise women and encourage them to engage in local governance and decision-making processes.

 Honours and awards

 In recognition of her work on the paper, "The Lower Ludlow Formation and its Graptolite Fauna", she was awarded the Wollaston Fund in 1904.
 In 1920, she received the Murchison Medal for her work on British Graptolites.

 Shakespear was appointed Member of the Order of the British Empire (MBE) in 1918 for her war work and Dame Commander of the Order of the British Empire (DBE) in the 1920 civilian war honours for her work with the Birmingham War Pensions Committee.